DoTheEvo/XCPng-basics/README.md

     * **add xcpng host** as a server in to the XO
     * delete XOA virtual machine

-This all is bit more complicated, but if you ever get more servers this approach **starts to make sense** -  not running the centralized management tool on the thing it manages.<br>
-But yeah, it also means it is less friendly towards - *"my first home server"* deployments.

-The videos showcasing the process are in [the last chapter](#Videos).
+**The videos** showcasing the process are in [the last chapter](#Videos).

 ---
 ---

 </details>

+XO deployments is an extra step compared to other hypervisors, but if you ever get more servers this approach **starts to make sense** -  not thinking about running the management tool on the thing it manages.
+That the hosts are thought of as replaceable cogs in a bigger machine...<br>
+But yeah, it also means it is an extra work for - *"my first home server"* types of deployments.

 #### Some aspects of XO